 We can imagine the steps, starting from simple molecules until the appearing of the first cells, and therefore the emergence of life.
 There is no agreement on how many steps they were, what the order was, nor how these steps occurred, but the main stages during the origin of cells may have been as follows:

-1 .- Organic molecules.
 Organic molecules, plus water and some ions, are the bricks that form living organisms.
 The more relevant are proteins, nucleic acids, sugars and fat.
 How were they synthesized in early Earth?
 There are several plausible scenarios. a) Extreme environmental conditions.
 If a flask containing CO2, ammonia, methane and hydrogen, is heated at high temperature and is under electric shocks, some complex organic molecules are obtained, such as hydrogen cyanide, formaldehyde, some amino acids, some sugars, purines and pyrimidines (needed for the synthesis of nucleotides).
-This was the experiment carried out by Miller and Urey when they were trying to replicate the earliest environment on Earth.
+This was the experiment carried out by Miller and Urey when they were trying to replicate the earliest environment on Earth (Figure 2).
 It does not prove that the origin of life was in this way.
 However, it shows that complex organic molecules can be formed by physicochemical reactions.
 Furthermore, different places on early Earth could have had distinct environmental features that yielded different sets of complex organic molecules.
 Plausible sites for prebiotic synthesis are hot sea vents, fumaroles and hot springs, where strong gradients of temperature and high water pressure, plus minerals, could be found.
 Minerals may have been key players because they could work as catalyzers facilitating the chemical reactions. b) Extraterrestrial origin.
 It has been demonstrated that more or less complex organic molecules can be synthetized in the outer space, and they can be found in comets and meteorites.
 It is possible that a huge amount of extraterrestrial organic compounds arrived to the Earth surface, which could have then started the chemical reactions for the origin of life.